SentinelX60/myfirstterraformproject/README.md

 2. **Use IAM roles**: Grant minimal required permissions to service accounts
 3. **Regular audits**: Review and rotate service account keys regularly
 4. **State file security**: Consider remote state storage for team projects

+## Security Status

+- Repo scan completed: no secret values or service-account JSON files are tracked in this repository.
+- `*.json` and `terraform.tfvars` are listed in `.gitignore` to prevent accidental commits of credentials.
+- Example and placeholder files are provided (`iac/terraform.tfvars.example`, `myfirstterraformproject-465520-5de4ddb88664.json.example`) for reviewers.

+For interviewers: see `INTERVIEW.md` for a concise project summary, setup steps, and notes on security practices.

 ## Troubleshooting